 There are a number of ways you can deliver online training to customers.
 Some are more effective than others.
-In this article, Steve Penfold outlines four best practices that can improve the way you deliver training online.
+In this article, Steve Penfold outlines four best practices that can improve the way you deliver high quality training online.

 When you provide online training as a paid service, you have to balance two broad factors.
-On one hand, you want to create training that meets your clients’ needs in an engaging, enjoyable way.
+On one hand, you want to create online learning that meets your clients’ needs in an engaging, enjoyable way.
 But to maximize profits, you’ll also want to create and manage that training in the most efficient ways possible.

 These requirements aren’t mutually exclusive, but they do rely on selecting the right tools and using them wisely.